SCW-Aberystwyth/IBERS-HPC-tutorial/index.md

 root: .
 ---

-# Introduction to Supercomputing Wales
+# Introduction to using Slurm on Bert

-This lesson introduces using the Supercomputing Wales HPC system.
+This lesson introduces using the Slurm Scheduler on Bert, the HPC system in the Faculty of Earth and Life Sciences at Aberystwyth University.

 > ## Prerequisites
 >